Asad-Ismail/Paper-Summaries/12-Oct-2024/README.md

 #### BackEnd Models

-To enable our MLLM with various visual task abilities, we integrate an array of singleton vision specialists into LLM.
-For image generation and editing, we integrate the diffusion-based model GLIGEN [57].
-For image and video segmentation, we opt for SEEM [139].
-For video generation, ZeroScope [8] and I2VGen-XL [131] are utilized for text-to-video and image-to-video tasks, respectively.
-Lastly, for video editing functionality, we incorporate StableVideo [9].
-The text instructions from LLM first determine which task module to invoke; simultaneously, feature embeddings are fed 5 into the corresponding module’s feature encoder to assist with task execution.
-Specifically, we design a structured invocation template, including 1) Module name, 2) Invocation command, and 3) Region (optional) specifying a fine-grained vision feature needed for certain tasks.
-The feature embeddings include both task-specific features and task-invariant fine-grained features.
-The purpose of this design is to achieve feature decoupling, during which we aim to have the task-invariant fine-grained features shared as widely as possible among all tasks to facilitate synergy between different tasks.
+To enable our MLLM with various visual task abilities, we integrate several specialized vision models into the LLM.
+For image generation and editing, we use the diffusion-based model GLIGEN.
+For image and video segmentation, we employ SEEM.
+For video generation, ZeroScope and I2VGen-XL are used for text-to-video and image-to-video tasks, respectively.
+For video editing, we incorporate StableVideo.
+The LLM's text instructions determine which task module to invoke, while feature embeddings are fed into the corresponding module’s feature encoder to assist with task execution.
+We design a structured invocation template that includes
+1. Module name
+2. Invocation command
+3. An optional region specifying a fine-grained vision feature needed for certain tasks.

+This design aims to achieve feature decoupling, sharing task-invariant fine-grained features among all tasks to facilitate synergy.

+### Training

+VITRON framework, train the model with three stages of targets.
+First, it endows model with basic multimodal capabilities, i.e., comprehension and generation.
+Then, we engage in fine-grained vision grounding instruction tuning to further enhance the model’s pixel-level perception abilities.
+Finally, we carry out cross-task synergy learning, maximizing the shared fine-grained features among all tasks.